IvanSlavinski/IvanSlavinski/README.md

 About Me:

-Hi, my name’s Ivan.
+Hi, I'm Ivan Slavinski.
 I’m a Quality Assurance Engeneer.

 Solution-oriented and quality-mad team player, centered in software testing.
 Passionate about making this World and software products better.